tangentsoft/pidp8i/doc/os8-run.md

 command reference](#scripting) below.
 That section presents commands in an order appropriate to building up an understanding of making first simple and then complex scripts with `os8-run`.

-## <a id="contexts"></a>Execution contexts

-It is important to be mindful of the different command contexts when running scripts under `os8-run`:

-* __SIMH context:__  Commands are interpreted by SIMH command processor.
-* __OS/8 context:__  Commands are interpreted by the OS/8 Keyboard Monitor.
-* __`begin` / `end` blocks:__  These create special interpreter loops with their
-own rules.

-Examples of `begin` / `end` blocks:

-* __Command Decoder:__  Programs like `ABSLDR` and `FOTP` call the OS/8 Command Decoder
-to get file specifications and operate on them. `os8-run` uses a `begin` / `end` block to define set of files to feed to the Command Decoder and to indicate the last file, and a return to the OS/8 context.
-* __OS/8 `BUILD`:__ Commands are passed to `BUILD` and output is interpreted.
-The `end` of the block signifies the end of the `BUILD` program and a return to the OS/8 context.
-* __Enablement Context:__ Blocks of script code, delimited by a `begin` / `block` can be either executed or ignored depending on the key word that is enabled when that block is encountered.
-This context is very interesting and is more fully documented below.

-The commands that execute in the OS/8 environment require a system image to be attached and booted.
-Attempts to run OS/8 commands without having booted OS/8 kill the script.

-Scripting commands such as `mount`, `umount`, and `configure` execute in the SIMH context.
-OS/8 is suspended for these commands.

-Ideally we would just resume OS/8 with a SIMH continue command when we are finished running SIMH commands.
-Unfortunately this does not work under Python expect.
-The expect engine needs a command prompt.

-Although hitting the erase character (`RUBOUT`) or the line kill character (`CTRL/U`) to a terminal-connected SIMH OS/8 session gives a command prompt, these actions don't work under Python expect.
-We don't know why.

-Booting OS/8 gives a fresh prompt.

-Restarting the OS/8 Monitor with a SIMH command line of \"`go 7600`\" works.

-The least disruptive way we have found to resume OS/8 under Python expect after having escaped to SIMH is to issue the SIMH `continue` command, then pause for an keyboard delay, then send `CTRL/C` then pause again, then send `\r\n`.
-That wakes OS/8 back up and produces a Keyboard Monitor prompt.

-The simh.py code that underlies all this keeps track of the switch between the SIMH and OS/8 contexts.
-However it does not presume to do this resumption because the `CTRL/C` will quit out of any program being run under OS/8, and return to the keyboard monitor level.

-Because `os8-run` creates the `begin` / `end` blocks with their own interpreter loops, around commands with complex command structures, it guarantees that the switch into SIMH context will only happen when OS/8 is quiescent in the Keyboard Monitor.

-Although `os8-run` provides a `resume` command that can appear in scripts after the commands that escape out to SIMH, using it is optional.
-`os8-run` checks the context and issues its own resume call if needed.

 ## <a id="scripting"></a>Script Language command reference